Does the CRT Collect My Information?

 Where does the CRT store the information it collects?

-The information collected by the CRT through its online Dispute Application Form is stored on Canadian data servers, using leading-edge security protocols.
+The information collected by the CRT through the online dispute resolution process is stored on Canadian data servers, using leading-edge security protocols.

-The CRT’s complete policy on collecting and disclosing information gathered during the dispute resolution process can be found here.
+Read the CRT’s complete policy on collecting and disclosing information gathered during the dispute resolution process.

-If you have other questions about the CRT’s policy for accessing dispute records or storage of the records, you should contact the CRT.
+If you have other questions about the CRT’s policy for accessing dispute records or storage of the records, contact us.